h2oai/h2o-2/h2o-docs/source/userguide/dataimportfiles.rst

 ====================

-In the path field specify an absolute path to the file.
-For example: Users/UserName/Work/dataset.csv.
-Press submit.
+In the path field specify an absolute path to the file(for example: *Users/UserName/Work/dataset.csv*) and click **Submit**.

+The path can be to a local file, a URL, or S3 object.

-On the resulting screen the specified path will appear as a highlighted link.
-Clicking on the path automatically parses the data.
+On the page that displays after clicking **Submit**, the specified path appears as a highlighted link.
+To automatically parse the data, click the link.

-Import files also enables users to import data from S3 and URL.
+To refresh the page and keep the current data, click **Refresh**.
+To remove the current data, click **Reset**.

 **Path**

-  The file path to S3, HDFS, NFS, or URL where the data are to be imported from.
+  The file path location of the S3, HDFS, NFS, or URL where the data is stored.